Dental Emergency Services Tucson

 Another sign of an infection would be the appearance of pus.
 This suggests the patient suffers from a periapical or periodontal abscess.
 Leaving this abscess untreated remains risky, as the infection could spread.
 The proximity of the infection to the brain must concern the individual who needs to seek prompt treatment to prevent complications.

-Why the Emergency Room is Rarely the Answer
+Why the Emergency Dental Services Room is Rarely the Answer

-Although emergency room doctors can treat certain oral health issues, such as a broken jaw, patients should only use this option as a last resort.
+Although emergency dental room doctors can treat certain oral health issues, such as a broken jaw, racked/chipped tooth, tooth abscess, broken dental crown, tooth pain, patients should only use this option as a last resort.
 Contacting a dentist leaves the ER doctors free to treat major traumas, COVID-19 cases, heart attacks, and other conditions only they are qualified to handle.

-Most emergency rooms lack the equipment needed to treat dental issues.
+Most emergency dental services room lack the equipment needed to treat dental issues.
 The doctors cannot pull teeth, fix a filling that has cracked or come out, complete a root canal, repair dentures, and more.
 Only a dentist addresses these issues to restore the patient’s oral health.

 Patients don’t want to visit the emergency room only to find they must see their dentist because the medical team can’t assist them.
 Additionally, they risk exposure to a range of germs while waiting for a doctor in the ER to see them.
 The added expense of the visit serves as a third reason to avoid this option.
 Fortunately, patients have somewhere to turn, as our team is ready to help at any time of the day or night when a dental emergency arises.